birdflow-science/BirdFlowPipeline/README.md

 To create a new key, enter this command and hit enter.
 Hit enter again when asked if you want to create a passphrase.
 It's easier if we don't use one, and this is all occurring within Unity and within your home directory, which is already fairly secure, but your mileage may vary.

+Should note that before calling ssh-keygen, you should make sure you're on login1 and ssh login1 if not.
+Otherwise, you can end up creating a key for the wrong login node.

 ```
 ssh-keygen
 ```